Classical electromagnetism and special relativity: Maxwell's equations in tensor form

-These tensor equations are manifestly-covariant, meaning the equations can be seen to be covariant by the index positions.
-This short form of writing Maxwell's equations illustrates an idea shared amongst some physicists, namely that the laws of physics take on a simpler form when written using tensors.
+These tensor equations are manifestly covariant, meaning they can be seen to be covariant by the index positions.
+This short form of Maxwell's equations illustrates an idea shared amongst some physicists, namely that the laws of physics take on a simpler form when written using tensors.

 By lowering the indices on Fαβ to obtain Fαβ:

 the second equation can be written in terms of Fαβ as: